 Since Dragon Wing Begonias have fibrous roots, they thrive being rootbound.
 So, when you repot your plant every year or two in the spring, only use a pot that is one size larger.

-Dragon Wing Begonias need plenty of drainage so a pot with large draining holes is best for these plants.
+Dragon Wing Begonias need plenty of drainages so a pot with large draining holes is best for these plants.
 In addition, these plants look amazing when you plant them in hanging pots.
 The best pots for Dragon Wing Begonias are plastic or clay terracotta pots.
 Plastic pots retain moisture more easily, so try to avoid overwatering if using a plastic pot.
 On the other hand, clay terracotta pots keep the soil drier, making them a wonderful breathable option for Dragon Wing Begonias.

 The common pests that affect Dragon Wing Begonias include aphids, thrips, spider mites, and whiteflies.
 These pests suck the juices from the plant’s leaves and tend to hide on the underside of leaves.
 As a result, the plant’s leaves will start to wilt and dry up.
 In addition, your plant’s leaves may look or feel sticky due to the pests removing the sap from the leaves.